Stalking: Stalking by groups

-According to a U.S. Department of Justice special report a significant number of people reporting stalking incidents claim that they had been stalked by more than one person, with 18.2% reporting that they were stalked by two people, 13.1% reporting that they had been stalked by three or more.
+According to a U.S. Department of Justice special report, a significant number of people reporting stalking incidents claim that they had been stalked by more than one person, with 18.2% reporting that they were stalked by two people and 13.1% reporting that they had been stalked by three or more.
 The report did not break down these cases into numbers of victims who claimed to have been stalked by several people individually, and by people acting in concert.
 A question asked of respondents reporting three or more stalkers by polling personnel about whether the stalking was related to co-workers, members of a gang, fraternities, sororities, etc., did not have its responses indicated in the survey results as released by the DOJ.
 The data for this report was obtained via the 2006 Supplemental Victimization Survey (SVS), conducted by the U.S. Census Bureau for the Department of Justice.

-According to a United Kingdom study by Sheridan and Boon, in 5% of the cases they studied there was more than one stalker, and 40% of the victims said that friends or family of their stalker had also been involved.
+According to a survey in the United Kingdom, 5% of stalking cases involved more than one stalker and 40% of the victims said that friends or family of their stalker had also been involved.
 In 15% of cases, the victim was unaware of any reason for the harassment.

 Over a quarter of all stalking and harassment victims do not know their stalkers in any capacity.
 About a tenth responding to the SVS did not know the identities of their stalkers.
 11% of victims said they had been stalked for five years or more.

 False claims of stalking, "gang stalking" and delusions of persecution

 In 1999, Pathe, Mullen and Purcell wrote that popular interest in stalking was promoting false claims.
-In 2004, Sheridan and Blaauw said that they estimated that 11.5% of claims in a sample of 357 reported claims of stalking were false.
+In 2004, Sheridan and Blaauw conducted research involving 357 participants.
+They found that 11.5% of reported claims of stalking were false.
+Of those, 70% were made by people experiencing delusions.
+This research was conducted in the Netherlands and UK.

-According to Sheridan and Blaauw, 70% of false stalking reports were made by people experiencing delusions, stating that "after eight uncertain cases were excluded, the false reporting rate was judged to be 11.5%, with the majority of false victims suffering delusions (70%)."
 Another study estimated the proportion of false reports that were due to delusions as 64%.

 A 2020 study by Sheridan et al. gave figures for lifetime prevalence of perceived gang-stalking at 0.66% for adult women and 0.17% for adult men.

-Epidemiology and prevalence
+Prevalence and demographics

 Australia

 According to a study conducted by Purcell, Pathé and Mullen (2002), 23% of the Australian population reported having been stalked.